Al-Aqsa Mosque is not only the Dome of the Rock

 2. Al-Aqsa Mosque (Al-Qudsi sanctuary)

-It is, in turn, a walled complex with an area of circa a square kilometre, that includes the Dome of the Rock, the Qibli Mosque, the Omar Mosque, the Marwani Mosque, the old Al-Aqsa Mosque, Al-Buraq Mosque, the Sabil Qaitbay (market) and Al-Ashrafiya School … in addition to a group of domes, buildings, pray niches and terraces; the number of which is about 200.
+It is a walled complex of about one square kilometre that includes the Dome of the Rock, Al-Qibli Mosque, Omar Mosque, Marwani Mosque, the Old Al-Aqsa Mosque, Al-Buraq Mosque, the Sabil of Qaitbay, and Al-Ashrafiya School.
+In addition, the sanctuary contains nearly 200 structures, including domes, prayer niches, buildings, and terraces

 The Al-Buraq Wall also represents part of the western wall of Al-Aqsa Mosque, which the Jews considered the Wailing Wall and took it as a shrine since the nineteenth century.